phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 ### Standard Login Workflow

-To login with Facebook, use the following code.
+Here is an example of how to login using FaceBook.
+This code could be called in your controller's ViewDidLoad or manually triggered from a UIButton.
 This will display a standard UI for logging into the identity provider.
-For this code, we are assuming it is being called from a currently displayed UIViewController.

-	[client loginWithProvider:@"facebook" controller:self animated:YES
+	[client loginWithProvider:@"MicrosoftAccount" controller:self animated:YES
 		completion:^(MSUser *user, NSError *error) {
+			NSString *msg;
 			if(error) {
-			//display error message to user
+				msg = [@"An error occured: " stringByAppendingString:error.description];
 			} else {
-			//set up any user specific fields/data
+				msg = [@"You are logged in as " stringByAppendingString:user.userId];
 			}

+			UIAlertView *alert = [[UIAlertView alloc] initWithTitle:@"Login"
+								  message:msg
+								  delegate:nil
+								  cancelButtonTitle:@"OK"
+								  otherButtonTitles: nil];
+			[alert show];
 	}];

-If you are using an identity provider other than Facebook, change the value passed to the login method above to one of the following: microsoftaccount, twitter, or google.
+Note: if you are using an identity provider other than Facebook, change the value passed to the login method above to one of the following: microsoftaccount, twitter, or google.

+You can also get a reference to the MSLoginController and display it yourself using:

+	-(MSLoginController *)loginViewControllerWithProvider:(NSString *)provider completion:(MSClientLoginBlock)completion;

 ### Using single-sign-on

-When you already have an authenticated user, or you are using your own UI to authenticate the user, you may want to instead log them in by providing the appropriate token instead.
+When you already have an authenticated user you may want to instead log them in by providing the appropriate authentication token.

+In this example, we will use the [Live SDK](http://msdn.microsoft.com/en-us/library/live/hh826532.aspx), which supports single-sign-on for iOS apps.
+In the most simplified form, we can use the cient flow as shown in this snippet.
+This code assumes that you have previously created a LiveConnectClient named liveClient in the controller and the user had logged in.

+	[client loginWithProvider:@"microsoftaccount"
+		token:@{@"authenticationToken" : self.liveClient.session.authenticationToken}
+		completion:^(MSUser *user, NSError *error) {
+			self.loggedInUser = user;
+			NSString *msg = [@"You are logged in as " stringByAppendingString:user.userId];
+			UIAlertView *alert = [[UIAlertView alloc] initWithTitle:@"Login"
+				message:msg
+				delegate:nil
+				cancelButtonTitle:@"OK"
+				otherButtonTitles: nil];
+			[alert show];
+	}];

+? todo: Differences with the other SDKs

 ###<a name="caching-tokens"></a>How to: Cache authentication tokens

-This section shows how to cache an authentication token.
-Do this to prevent users from having to authenticate again if app is "hibernated" while the token is still vaid.

-To do this you must store the User ID and authentication token locally on the device.
-The next time the app starts, you check the cache, and if these values are present, you can skip the login procedure and rehydrate the client with this data.
+To prevent users from having to authenticate everytime they use your application, you can cache the current user identity after they log in.
+You can then use this information to create the user directly and bypass the login process.
+To do this you must store the User ID and authentication token locally.
 However this data is sensitive, and it should be stored encrypted for safety in case the phone gets stolen.

+The user will then not have to login again until the token expires.
 So what happens if your token expires?
 In this case, when you try to use it to connect, you will get a 401 unauthorized response.
 The user must then log in to obtain new tokens.
 You can avoid having to write code to handle this in every place in your app that calls Mobile Servides by using filters, which allow you to intercept calls to and responses from Mobile Services.
 The filter code will then test the response for a 401, trigger the login process if needed, and then resume the request that generated the 401.

-	//fix to be secure storage
-	if(self.user) {
-		[client loginWithProvider:@"MicrosoftAccount" token:self.user.mobileServiceAuthenticationToken
-			completion:^(MSUser *user, NSError *error) {

-		}];
+In the following example, we are caching this information in the [KeyChain](https://developer.apple.com/library/mac/#documentation/security/Conceptual/keychainServConcepts/02concepts/concepts.html#//apple_ref/doc/uid/TP30000897-CH204-TP9)

+	//todo: load data from KeyChain...

+	//attempt to log user in with cache if(self.cachedUserId) {
+		MSUser *user = [[MSUser alloc] initWithUserId:self.cachedUserId];
+		user.mobileServiceAuthenticationToken = self.cachedAuthenticationToken;

+		[self.todoService.client setCurrentUser:user];
 	} else {
+		//initial log in, cache the data
-		[client loginWithProvider:@"MicrosoftAccount" controller:self animated:YES
+		[self.todoService.client loginWithProvider:@"MicrosoftAccount" controller:self animated:YES
 			completion:^(MSUser *user, NSError *error) {
+			//normal login code
+			...
+			//cache the information we want
+			self.cachedUserId = user.userId;
-					self.user = user;
+			self.cachedAuthenticationToken = user.mobileServiceAuthenticationToken;
 		}];
 	}

 <h2><a name="errors"></a><span class="short-header">Error handling</span>How to: Handle errors</h2>